All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-That half of Washington's on vacation.
+It's just amazing out there, folks, that half of Washington's on vacation.

-And uh and hell's a poppin' greetings and welcome.
+And hell's a pop and greetings.

 It's the Rush Limbaugh program.

-It's Friday, so let's go.
+So let's go.

 Yes, I love this day.

-Favorite day of the week, folks.
+favorite day of the week, folks.

-This is where I take a giant career risk, unlike uh any risk taken by anybody else in the media.
+This is where I take a giant career risk, unlike any risk taken by anybody else in the media.

 I, as a highly trained broadcast specialist, turn over a single most important aspect of this program to a bunch of rank amateurs.